-Vintage 1970s sterling silver cuff from Taxco, Mexico.
-The large cuff has a wonderful swirled, traditional Mexican design to the piece which creates wonderful movement and really catches the eye while wearing!
+Rendered in the 1970s, this is a wonderful vintage sterling silver bracelet from Taxco, Mexico.
+The large cuff has a wonderful swirled, traditional Mexican design, which creates wonderful movement and really catches your eye!

 The cuff is in very good vintage condition with typical surface wear on the silver.
-The person I purchased this piece from heavily polished the cuff, so the patina is only in the recessed areas.
-The handmade cuff is stamped on the inside with “Sterling Taxco Mexico”.
-There are typical signs of wear with a vintage piece, fine lines and marks.
+The handmade cuff is stamped on the inside with “Sterling Taxco Mexico.”
+There are typical signs of wear with a vintage piece, fine lines, and marks.
 The hinge is still functional and tight, clamps nicely around the wrist.
-The cuff is hollow and there is something that slightly rattles when you shake the cuff, doesn’t make sound while wearing unless you are really jostling your wrist – like clapping.
+The cuff is hollow, and during manufacturing, a piece of silver became trapped in the cuff, which rattles slightly.

-I try to show in my photographs an accurate picture of the item, and in the written description.
-Please take note of the size given in the description, as photographs can often look bigger than the actual object.
+I try to show an accurate picture of the item in my photographs and the written description.
+Please note the size given in the description, as photographs can often look bigger than the actual object.

 I combine shipping on multiple orders!